 “Neurodiversity” is an umbrella term which covers a lot of conditions.
 Essentially it means that there are differences in the way the brain is functioning.
 For example, dyslexic brains process sounds differently from ‘neuro-typical’ brains.
 If someone was neurodiverse then their abilities would vary.
 They would have specific strengths and specific weaknesses.
 This is shown on the graph below as a spiky line.

-Neurodiversity is more commonly associated with Dyslexia, Dyspraxia, AD(H)D and Autism Spectrum Condition.
+Neurodiversity is more commonly associated with Dyslexia, DCD, AD(H)D and Autism Spectrum Condition.
 Where the spikes are tends to tell us what the condition might be, as well as other tests and background.
-For example, people with Dyspraxia tend to have outstanding verbal communication skills, whereas they might not be scoring as highly on 3D skills as someone with AD(H)D.
+For example, people with DCD tend to have outstanding verbal communication skills, whereas they might not be scoring as highly on 3D skills as someone with AD(H)D.

 Wider neurodiverse thinking styles include Anxiety and Depression.
 People with Multiple Sclerosis, Tourette’s Syndrome and brain injuries can also experience neurodiverse thinking, as long term illnesses can affect abilities such as memory and attention.